devjklein/klein-visual/index.md

       </div>
       <div class="col-8  skill-panel__body">
         <h3 class="skill-panel__header">Branding</h3>
         <p class="skill-panel__copy">My passion is breathing life into an idea.
-In the case of branding, that idea is everything your business could be, and the roadmap to what it should be.
-I take pride in designing exceptional brands that give you and your customers total confidence in your business.</p>
+In the case of branding, that idea is everything you need to take your business to the next level.
+I take pride in designing exceptional brands that give you and your customers total confidence in your company.</p>
       </div>
     </div>